andrew henderson menu

 However, dining out in touristy areas may not help your pocket.
 For example, a dinner in a mid-range restaurant in Valletta might cost you the same or even more than in Los Angeles, New York, or other cities.

-Malta features a dual healthcare system (like most countries) – National Health Service (public) and the private healthcare system.
+Malta features a dual healthcare system (like most countries) – the National Health Service (public) and the private healthcare system.
 Malta has one of the oldest public healthcare systems in the EU, dating back to 1372.

-EU nationals can use European Health Insurance Card (EHIC) at public hospitals and clinics.
+EU nationals can use the European Health Insurance Card (EHIC) at public hospitals and clinics.
 In contrast, third-country nationals can purchase health insurance per the Maltese residency guidelines.

 Most expats opt for private healthcare insurance, but no matter what you go for, private or public, you can expect to receive quality medical services.

 Utilities in Malta are not expensive at all when compared to other EU countries.
-You can expect to pay somewhere between $80 to $150 for utilities if you have a moderate-sized home.
+You can expect to pay somewhere between €74 to €139 for utilities if you have a moderate-sized home.

-Malta was one of the first EU countries with nationwide 5G mobile internet service.
-Internet services in Malta are reasonably priced and cost nearly $35.
+Malta was one of the first EU countries to have a nationwide 5G mobile internet service.
+Internet services in Malta are reasonably priced and cost nearly €32.

 You can use buses, ferries, and water taxis to get around Malta.
 Senior citizens over 70 usually don’t need to pay the bus fare.